replaceitem/carpet-discarpet/docs/pages/functions/value-from-id.md

 {% include 'warning-blocking.md' %}

-Returns a [User](/values/user.md) value from the specified role id, or `null` if the user was not found.
+Returns a [User](/values/user.md) value from the specified role id

+Throws an exception on failure

 ### `dc_message_from_id(id, channel)`

 {% include 'warning-blocking.md' %}

-Returns a [Message](/values/message.md) value from the specified message id and channel, or `null` if the message was not found.
+Returns a [Message](/values/message.md) value from the specified message id and channel

+Throws an exception on failure

 ### `dc_webhook_from_id(id, token)`

 {% include 'warning-blocking.md' %}

-Returns a [Webhook](/values/webhook.md) value from the specified webhook id and token, or `null` if the webhook was not found.
+Returns a [Webhook](/values/webhook.md) value from the specified webhook id and token

+Throws an exception on failure

 ### `dc_webhook_from_url(url)`

 {% include 'warning-blocking.md' %}

-Returns a [Webhook](/values/webhook.md) value from the specified webhook url, or `null` if the webhook was not found.
+Returns a [Webhook](/values/webhook.md) value from the specified webhook url

+Throws an exception on failure